param934/Khabar-NewsApp/README.md

 Contact
 For any queries or feedback, please contact:

-Yogender Kumar
+Param Kumar Raman
-Email: kumaryogender2004@gmail.com
+Email: paramkr2004@gmail.com
-GitHub: github.com/Yogender21505